Fan shields JROTC member from rain in powerful photo

 The Braves dedicated the Chair of Honor at SunTrust Park last year.

-“Since World War 1 more than 92,000 American soldiers are unaccounted for,” a plaque next to the chair reads.
+“Since World War I more than 92,000 American soldiers are unaccounted for,” a plaque next to the chair reads.
 “This unoccupied seat is dedicated to the memory of these brave men and women and to the sacrifice they made in serving this country.”